mosen/buildy/README.md

     - tasks and task queues can execute in serial or parallel.
     - extend the built in build tasks with your own tools, or 3rd party tools.

-*WARNING: API Still in development, and may change without notice*
+*WARNING: API still in development, and may change without notice until v1.0.0*

 Build things
 ============